Country

 Circumstances:

-The three-engine aircraft was recently transferred to Laverton Airport for repairs, following technical problems on the central engine.
-The pilot P/O Peter Lavarack decided to perform a test flight and started the take off run with only left and right engine running.
-Unfortunately, the aircraft veered off runway and collided with the visiting Minister of Air's car.
-While the pilot was unhurt, both car and aircraft were damaged beyond repair.
+The three-engine airplane was recently transferred to Laverton Airport for repairs, following technical problems on the central engine.
+The pilot P/O Peter Lavarack decided to perform a test flight and initiated the takeoff run with only left and right engine running.
+Unfortunately, the aircraft veered off runway and collided with the car of the Minister of Air who was visiting the airport at the time of the accident.
+While the pilot escaped unhurt, both car and aircraft were damaged beyond repair.

 Crash of a Lockheed L-414 Hudson I in Bairnsdale: 4 killed